 Just like a compass helps guide us back to the trail, our rebalancing strategy helps us get our 75/25 portfolio back to our desired 60/40.
 But how do we use that compass?
 Do we rebalance every time something gets slightly out of balance?
 If our portfolio goes from 60/40 to 61/39 do we need to rebalance and get back on the trail?

 The Vanguard article I mentioned earlier concluded there really isn’t a magic solution for portfolio rebalancing, and the main reason is the purpose of rebalancing.
 Remember I mentioned that a compass is designed to keep you on track and minimize avoidable risks?
 The same is true of your rebalancing strategy.
 It can be tempting to think that it’s part of the overall plan to help enhance return, but the study found that not to be the case.
 We don’t rebalance portfolios because we are trying to squeeze out extra return; we rebalance them because we want to avoid risk.
-So when creating a rebalancing strategy we have to consider how much extra risk we are comfortable taking, and what the cost of avoiding that risk will be.
+So when creating a rebalancing strategy, we have to consider how much extra risk we are comfortable taking, and what the cost of avoiding that risk will be.

 For most investors, a 5% difference from target weight to actual weight, or one annual rebalance, is a good rebalancing target.
-With this strategy, you aren’t taking substantially more risk and with the very real costs to rebalance a portfolio – taxes and trading costs – if you rebalance every time something is slightly off, you would incur unnecessary costs and potentially do more harm than good to the portfolio.
+With this strategy, you aren’t taking substantially more risk, and with the very real costs to rebalance a portfolio – taxes and trading costs – if you rebalance every time something is slightly off, you would incur unnecessary costs and potentially do more harm than good to the portfolio.
 That’s the same reason I use a compass instead of GPS when hiking.
 I could buy an expensive GPS, battery packs, solar chargers, and all that fancy gear so I could be sure with every step I took that I was on the trail, but that’s more cost than I’m willing to incur.
 I’m willing to chance veering off course slightly, knowing that my trusty $5 compass will get me back to the trail just fine.

 And it never hurts to have an experienced guide.
 While a plan, a map, and a compass are great tools, there is great comfort in having someone who walks these trails daily and is handy at using these tools.
-Whether it’s a backcountry guide or your Bridgeworth advisor, a guide can help you navigate through the emotionally tough times, when fear or greed may temp you to deviate from your plan.
+Whether it’s a backcountry guide or your Bridgeworth advisor, a guide can help you navigate through the emotionally tough times when fear or greed may tempt you to deviate from your plan.

-So remember, whether you are taking a multi-day trip through the Wyoming wilderness or managing a portfolio, never set out without a plan, a map, and compass.
+So remember, whether you are taking a multi-day trip through the Wyoming wilderness or managing a portfolio, never set out without a plan, a map, and a compass.
 And food, food is important too!

 Bridgeworth, LLC is a registered investment advisor.